 The Multidisciplinary Studies program is an alternative for students who seek to accomplish intellectual goals outside of a conventional major.
 The student must prepare a program proposal with substantial intellectual content.
-The program of study, to be formulated in conjunction with several faculty advisors with one designated as principal advisor, must reflect the objectives of a liberal arts education.
-In order to be assigned the appropriate advisors, the student must confer with the Program Coordinator.
-Proposals to create a Multidisciplinary Studies major must be submitted to the principal advisor and approved prior to a student's enrollment in the final ten courses of their Stonehill degree (i.e., prior to the senior year).
+The program of study, to be formulated with faculty advisors one of whom will be designated as principal advisor, must reflect the objectives of a liberal arts education.
+The student must also confer with the Program Coordinator.
+Proposals to create a Multidisciplinary Studies major must be approved prior to a student's enrollment in the final ten courses of their Stonehill degree

+(i.e., prior to the senior year).
 If a student is adding a Multidisciplinary Studies major as a second major, an exception may be allowed to this requirement that the proposal be approved before the senior year.